What we do

 - Head/brain injury

-The service has a fortnightly videofluoroscopy clinic which runs at Arrowe Park Hospital.
+The service has a monthly videofluoroscopy clinic which runs at Arrowe Park Hospital.

 How to access the service